marcellourbani/vscode_abap_remote_fs/README.md

 This extension allows editing and activation of ABAP code on your server directly in Visual studio code, including transport assignment and creation (if your system supports it).

+# new in 0.3.2

+- SAPGUI integration: in classes, programs and function modules F5 will now open the relevant transaction in SAPGUI _NOTE:_ client is required for SAPGUI support, other parameters might be needed too
+- client and language support in configuration

 **Unless your system is very modern (7.51 or later I think), write support will require you to install [this plugin](https://github.com/marcellourbani/abapfs_extensions)** in your dev server to enable.
 Browsing works even without it

 **THIS SOFTWARE IS IN BETA TEST, USE AT YOUR OWN RISK**